midas-network/covid19-smh-research/model-output/README.md

 The submission file is expected to have in between 100 to 300 simulation samples (or trajectories) for each "group".

-For round 1 disparities, it is required to have the trajectories grouped at least by `"ethnicity"` and `"horizon"`, so it is required that the combination of the `run_grouping` and `stochastic_run` columns contains at least an unique identifier for each group containing all the possible value for `"race_ethnicity"`
+For round 1 heterogeneities, it is required to have the trajectories grouped at least by `"ethnicity"` and `"horizon"`, so it is required that the combination of the `run_grouping` and `stochastic_run` columns contains at least an unique identifier for each group containing all the possible value for `"race_ethnicity"`